hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The offense(s) charged

 • Contest the ticket: Offenders who wish to contest their ticket may request a hearing or submit a written request to the court indicated on the ticket within 21 days.
 Offenders who commit a traffic infraction do not have a right to a jury trial.
-Instead, during the hearing or on the statement, the driver must present substantial proof of innocence or demonstrate reasonable cause for committing the infraction.
+Instead, during the hearing or on the statement, most drivers present proof of innocence or demonstrate reasonable cause for committing the infraction.
 If the driver is dissatisfied with the judgment, they may also appeal the judgment within 30 days.
 They can initiate this by filling the “request a trial” section of the notice of decision and judgment form.

 There are service providers that offer to resolve traffic tickets on their client’s behalf.
 This service is often subscription-based and useful if the driver has multiple tickets in different jurisdictions.